-If the amount in the Reserve Account is less than the Reserve Account Requirement, the District shall transfer from the Revenue Fund, the RR&C Fund or the Project Account for credit to the Reserve Account on or before the 25th day of each of the six succeeding calendar months one-sixth of the amount necessary to restore the Reserve Account to the Reserve Account Requirement.
-If the amount in the Reserve Account is greater than the Reserve Account Requirement, then and only then may the District withdraw at any time prior to the next date of valuation from the Reserve Account the difference between the amount in the Reserve Account and the Reserve Account Requirement and deposit such difference in the Revenue Fund.
+If the valuation of the amount in the reserve fund shall be less than the Reserve Fund Requirement in effect on the date of valuation, the District shall credit to such reserve fund on or before the 25th day of each of the six succeeding calendar months one-sixth of the amount necessary to make the valuation of the amount in the reserve fund equal to 100% of the Reserve Fund Requirement.
+If the valuation of the amount in the reserve fund at any time prior to the next date of valuation from the reserve fund is greater than 100% of the reserve fund Requirement, then and only then may the District withdraw at any time prior to the next date of valuation from the reserve fund (i) the interest earned on the amounts credited to the reserve fund, and (ii) the difference, if any, between the amount in the reserve fund and the Reserve Fund Requirement.